ToolShedTested

 Base Material: Molded vs Soft

 Soft bases collapse, absorb moisture, and wear through on concrete over time.
 Molded or reinforced bases hold their shape, protect bottom-of-bag tools from impact, and last longer on rough job site surfaces.
 For daily use, a reinforced or molded base is worth paying for.
-For occasional home use, a soft base with a reinforced bottom panel is sufficient.
+For occasional home use, a soft base with a durable polyester body panel is sufficient.

 Shoulder Strap vs Dual Handles